 What is an Inheritance Scam?

-First and foremost, you should never share personal information with anyone you do not know or trust.
-This includes your bank account details, social security number, or passwords to any of your accounts.
+First and foremost, you should never share personal information with anyone you do not know or trust – whether you expecting an influx of money or not.
+Vulnerable information includes your bank account details, social security number, passwords to any of your accounts, or any identifying information specific to you.
+You should never share this information with anyone until you know for certain they are who they report to be.
 The legal and financial aspects of a scam involving your inheritance can lead you to pay money to someone you truly don’t know.
-Sadly, inheritance is a stressful time and scammers try and take advantage of it.
+Sadly, when an inheritance is being distributed it’s usually a stressful time and scammers try and take advantage of it.

-- The correspondence sent by the scammer looks real and that it came from a law firm
+- The correspondence sent by the scammer looks “real” and may show that it came from a law firm

-- The letter will be printed on letterhead using the name of a real law firm
+- The letter may be printed on letterhead using the name of a legitimate law firm

-- Probate attorneys often search for family members of a deceased person and will contact them
+- There are cases where probate attorneys search for family members of a deceased person and contact them.

 Examples Of Inheritance Scams